Cheesecake Swirl Brownies

 How to Marbleize Brownies

 If you want an ultra-creamy cheesecake, there are a few universal tips for mixing and baking.
-In this recipe, there are only a few of these that apply for making the cheesecake portion.
+In this recipe, there are only a few of these that apply to making the cheesecake portion.

 - PRO-Tip: First, to make your cheesecake batter silky smooth, the cream cheese must be at room temperature.
 If you use it cold, there will be small specks of unblended cream cheese throughout the batter.

-- I like to set out the cream cheese on the counter an hour or two before I plan to start mixing.
+- Set out the cream cheese on the counter an hour or two before I plan to start mixing.
 If you need to hurry the process along, you can take the cream cheese out of the box and put the sealed cream cheese packet into a bowl of very warm water.

 - The eggs will also incorporate more easily if they’re also at room temperature.
 Like with the cream cheese, if you forget to set them out early, you can place them in a bowl of hot, not boiling water.
 You definitely don’t want to cook your eggs!